tulasiram58827/deepform/README.md

 To use Docker, you'll have to be running the daemon, which you can find and install from https://www.docker.com/products/docker-desktop.
 Fortunately, that's _all_ you need.

 The project has a `Makefile` that covers most of the things you might want to do with the project.
-To get started, simply
+To get started, simply run

 `make train`